 See details for the scholarship here: http://www.diversityabroad.com/

-* Enrolled as an undergraduate student at an accredited two- or four-year U.S. institution;
+* Be a United States citizen undergraduate student at an accredited two- or four-year U.S. institution in good academic standing

-* Applying to or accepted into a study abroad program or internship eligible for academic credit by the student's home institution; and
+* Applying to or accepted into a study abroad program or internship eligible for academic credit by the student's home institution

 The applications for the 2014-2015 David L. Boren Scholarships and Fellowships are now available at www.borenawards.org.
 Boren Awards provide unique funding opportunities for U.S. undergraduate and graduate students to study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East, where they can add important international and language components to their educations.Boren Scholars and Fellows represent a variety of academic backgrounds, but all are interested in studying less commonly taught languages, including but not limited to Arabic, Chinese, Korean, Portuguese, Russian, and Swahili.
 As part of the African Languages Initiative, Boren Award applicants have the opportunity to further their study of Akan/Twi, Hausa, Portuguese, Swahili, Wolof, Yoruba, or Zulu.
 For a complete list of languages, visit our website.Undergraduate students can receive up to $20,000 for an academic year's study abroad and graduate students up to $30,000 for language study and international research.
 In exchange for funding, recipients commit to working in the federal government for a minimum of one year.